 About Champion Schools

-New for this year: Due to COVID and the uncertainty of school schedules, this year’s program will challenge teams of students to create social media campaigns and virtual presentations or gatherings that can be shared within their schools and communities and across social media platforms.
-This year we will celebrate the good works of the schools and announce the winners at a Virtual Awards Showcase.
+This year: Due to continuing COVID and the uncertainty of school schedules, this year’s program will challenge teams of students to create both in-person and social media campaigns and virtual presentations or gatherings that can be shared within their schools and communities and across social media platforms.
+We will celebrate the good work of the schools and announce the winners at the Annual Showcase, in-person or virtual to be determined, on May 26, 2022

 Questions?
 Contact us or call 732-745-0200.